danielberkompas/mithril/docs/anti-patterns.md

 domain logic of the application.

 `Admin` will become a "god" domain, because it has no clear scope or limitation on what functions it should contain.
-Over time, it will come to contain a whole mess of unrelated functions and types.
+Over time, it will fill up with a mess of unrelated functions and types.

 ---